MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 While the second file - image_proj.ipynb contains the code trained on 25 and 55 epcohs.
 The results shown are from the model that was trained on 55 epochs.

-The code can be run by opening any of the files and then opening that using Google colab.
+The code can be run by opening any of the files.

 <img width="482" alt="image" src="https://github.com/user-attachments/assets/292ae452-6d22-4c26-8caa-127cea5a8070" />